 3. Meanwhile, fry the eggs sunny-side up to your liking.

 4. Stir the basil into the chicken mixture.
-Divide among 4 plates, top each with an egg and serve with lime wedges.
+Divide among 4 plates, top each with an egg and serve with lime wedges and (if desired) steamed rice.

 2 cups Koshihikari rice (sold as sushi rice)